rahulag2411/QnAi/README.md

 5. Run "node index.js" in terminal.
 6. Go to your browser and open "localhost:3000".

-NOTE: In this version app is only implemented for freshies
+NOTE: In this version, app is only implemented for freshies